-- year nursing courses (NUR 126, NUR 226, NUR 228, NUR 230, NUR 231).
-Two final course grades below a 75% in the first year of the program and/or below a 77% in the second year of the program means a dismissal from the Nursing program and the student cannot continue or reapply to the RN program for 5 years. - 2.
-A minimum exam grade average of 75% in each of the first year nursing courses (NUR 105, NUR 127, NUR 224, NUR 229).
+- A minimum exam grade average of 75% in each of the first year nursing courses (NUR 105, NUR 127, NUR 224, NUR 229).
 A minimum exam grade average of 77% in each of the second year nursing courses (NUR 126, NUR 226, NUR 228, NUR 230, NUR 231). - 3.
 A minimum grade of 77% on 50% or more of the total exams for the course during the second year of the program (NUR 126, NUR 226, NUR 228, NUR 230, NUR 231). - 4.
 A minimum grade of 90% on a drug calculation exam in each nursing course. - 5.
 A mark of satisfactory for both the laboratory and clinical experiences.
 Students who receive an unsatisfactory in the laboratory or clinical experience, or fail the drug calculation exam, despite a passing theory grade, will not be permitted to progress in the nursing program and will receive a final grade of "F" for the course. - 6.
 For students in the two-year pathway, a grade of "C" or better is required for all general education courses and BIO 205.
 A failure in a required general education course will stop progression in the nursing program until all required general education courses are successfully completed. - 7.
 Upon completion of nursing coursework, students must achieve 92% probability of passing the NCLEX on the first attempt on the ATI Comprehensive Predictor Exam.
 Students who do not achieve this score will be required to enroll and successfully complete Virtual ATI.

-Students who do not meet program or course standards that result in dismissal from the nursing program are not eligible for readmission.
-This includes students who cannot meet safety standards, and students who violate the college's Honor Code and Code of Conduct, the nursing program's Standards of Student Conduct, and the American Nurses' Association Code of Ethics for Nurses.
+Students who cannot meet safety standards, and students who violate the college's Honor Code and Code of Conduct, the nursing program's Standards of Student Conduct, and the American Nurses' Association Code of Ethics for Nurses, may result in dismissal from the nursing program.